-They often claim to offer a fast peer review but, in fact no review is made.
+Predatory journals often claim to offer a fast peer review, but in fact no review is made.
 Articles published in these journals are usually not taken into account in bibliometric or other assessments of the researcher's CV.
 It is also rare that they are cited in serious journals.

-These publishers often have sites that look serious.
-The journals often claim they have editorial boards, impact factors and that they are indexed in well known databases.
+Predatory journals often have websites that look serious.
+They often claim to have editorial boards, impact factors and that they are indexed in well known databases.

-Editorial boards may consist of persons who cannot be considered to be qualified or persons who have not agreed to participate.
-Impact factors may come from various sites on the web that provide fake impact factors.
+In reality, their editorial boards may consist of individuals who cannot be considered to be qualified or who have not agreed to participate.
+Impact factors may come from various websites that provide fake impact factors.

 Predatory publishers often use aggressive email marketing where researchers receive offers to publish in their journals.
 In many cases, they also have a conference activity linked to the publisher.